mbalcerzak/the-warsaw-project/README.md

-# Warsaw Apartment prices
+# Valencia Apartment prices

 ### Data
-Scraped from gumtree.com using scraper set up on Raspberry Pi.
+Scraped from idealista.com using scraper set up on Raspberry Pi.
-Started scraping in January 2021, crawler is loading new data every hour since then.
+Started scraping in XXX , crawler is loading new data every day since then.

 ---